Identifying the Recurrence of Sleep Apnea Using a Harmonic Hidden Markov Model: Analysis of the Airflow Trace Data

 Our estimation algorithm detected all known apnea and hypopnea instances.
 In order for them to qualify as a clinically relevant obstructive event they must have a minimum length of 10 seconds \citep{berry2017aasm}.
 Thus, we only highlight the clinically relevant instances in Figure \ref{fig:human_breathing_trace}, discarding sequences of duration less than 10 seconds.
 We also detected a \textit{post sigh} apnea (after the third minute) which is a normal phenomenon to observe in a breathing trace and hence should not count as a disordered breathing event.
 Again, such an event after a sigh can be identified as a sigh is characterized by an amplitude which is always higher than any other respiratory event and hence can be easily detected.
 Subtracting the number of sighs from the total number of apneas/hypopneas results in a measure of all apneas of interest without the confounding data from post sigh apneas.
 A common score to indicate the severity of sleep apnea is given by the Apnea-Hypopnea Index (AHI) which consists of the number of apneas and hypopneas per hour of sleep \citep{ruehland2009new}.
 Our proposed approach provides a realistic estimate of the total number of apnea and hypopnea instances recurring in this case study.
+While an essential aim of this paper is to detect apnea instances retrospectively, which is currently a time consuming and demanding task as it is performed by eye, we have also investigated the out-of-sample predictive performance of our proposed approach in Supplementary Material E.